Jo Phoenix: University of Essex

+The Open University

 Gender Critical Research Network

-In June 2021, Phoenix and Jon Pike (a researcher in philosophy of sport) convened the Gender Critical Research Network (GCRN) at the Open University.
-The network aims to "bring together a range of academics and scholars, all of which share a common interest in exploring how sexed bodies come to matter in their respective research fields and a common commitment to ensuring that a space within academia is kept open for those explorations".
+In June 2021, Phoenix (where she was a professor of criminology) and Jon Pike (a researcher in philosophy of sport), convened the Gender Critical Research Network (GCRN) at the Open University.
+The network aims to "bring together a range of academics and scholars, all of which share a common interest in exploring how 'sexed' bodies come to matter in their respective research fields and a common commitment to ensuring that a space within academia is kept open for those explorations".
 Philosopher Kathleen Stock and Historian Selina Todd are members.

-The network was criticised and described as transphobic in an open letter signed by 368 people, which called on the Open University to withhold support and funding.
+In an open letter signed by 368 people, which called on the Open University to withhold support and funding, the network was criticised and described in the letter as transphobic.
 The letter said the network was "hostile to the rights of trans people" and said that academic freedom should not be "at the expense of marginalised groups".
-Phoenix has stated formally that she supports "the rights of trans individuals to be fully protected by the Equalities Act and welcome government reform of the Gender Recognition Act in ways that are sympathetic to their needs" but proposes that an individual's right to identify as a particular gender should not be the basis upon which provision of criminal justice is based.
-The open letter was cited by the employment tribunal as one of the instances of harassment against Phoenix by her colleagues.
+Phoenix has stated formally that she supports "the rights of trans individuals to be fully protected by the Equality Act and welcome government reform of the Gender Recognition Act in ways that are sympathetic to their needs" but proposes that an individual's right to identify as a particular gender should not be the basis upon which provision of criminal justice is based.
+In her subsequent action against the University for constructive dismissal, this open letter was cited by the employment tribunal as one of the instances of harassment against Phoenix by her colleagues.